« More San Francisco events

 Where does this music come from?

-El Pueblo Unido Jamas Será Vencido is a Chilean protest song written by Sergio Ortega written during the socialist government of Salvador Allende.
+El Pueblo Unido Jamas Será Vencido is a Chilean protest song written by Sergio Ortega written around the time of the Pinochet coup.
 Since then, it has been chanted in stadiums and sung at protests the world over.

 Frederic Rzewski, an American composer and activist, wrote his 36 variations on this theme in 1975.